-Q: What is Midnight Crisis and do they have to attend to get an award?
-If my delegate has one, do they not attend the morning committee session following Midnight Crisis?
+Q: What is Midnight Crisis and are delegates required to attend to be eligible for an award?
+If my delegate has a midnight crisis session, do they not attend the morning committee session following Midnight Crisis?

 A: Midnight Crisis is a special session between 12am and 2am that is used to give delegates a dynamic experience beyond the typical committee debate.
 While highly rewarding and encouraged, attendance and participation are not used by the dais in deciding awards and not attending will not leave delegates at a disadvantage in the committee sessions following.
 There is still a committee session on the morning following, but it will have a delayed start time.
 More information will be given at the Advisor Meetings during the conference.

 Who Should I Contact For:

 Registration, Country Assignments, and Signed Forms: Amy Li, Director of Registration

 Alumni: Alyssa Kardos, Executive Director